-Training and experience must develop in tandem – factor in significant periods of diving-only, so as to fully ingrain new skills and procedures before progressing with further training.
-You can learn skills in a training course, but it takes considerably longer to ingrain them as autonomic and instinctive behaviours.
+Training and experience must develop in tandem – factor in significant periods of diving only, so as to fully ingrain new skills and procedures before progressing with further training.
+You can learn skills in a training course, but it takes considerably longer to ingrain them as autonomic and instinctive behaviors.
 Until skills are developed to an unconscious level, they are not truly reliable.

 Short-term goals, for instance; to improve X, Y or Z skills… or to gain experience in specific circumstances, can be set as you go along.
 These are based on instructor or team/peer feedback and honest self-appraisal of your strengths and weaknesses.

-Deciding your long-term technical diving goals can be quite a challenge at the outset.
+Deciding on your long-term technical diving goals can be quite a challenge at the outset.
 The most important factor is that they should be realistically achievable.
-This means you must confidently predict enough opportunity to do that level of diving with sufficient frequency to ensure continued proficiency.
+This means you must confidently predict enough opportunity to do that level of diving with sufficient frequency to ensure continued, if not improving, proficiency.

-Becoming a ‘CCR trimix cave diver’, or whatever your goal may be, isn’t about getting a plastic card to put in your in your wallet.
-It’s about the reliable skills and experience you maintain through repeated and continual diving at that level, in that environment, in that configuration of equipment.
+Becoming a ‘CCR trimix cave diver’, or whatever your goal may be, isn’t about getting a plastic card to put in your wallet.
+It’s about the reliable skills and experiences you maintain through repeated and continual diving at that level, in that environment, in that configuration of equipment.

 It’s important to recognize the profound skill fade that occurs when you don’t dive at a given level for extended periods of time.
-There’s little point in gaining qualifications that you won’t be able to utilize frequently enough to maintain competency in.
+There’s little point in gaining qualifications that you won’t be able to utilize frequently enough to maintain competency.

 Think about your opportunity to retain, not just gain proficiencies.